-The Leadership Team of BACH consists of the following founding members: Shiloh Green, Kayse Huckabay, Amy Jackson, Jessica Mitchell, and Gina Warren.
+The Leadership Team of BACH consists of the following members: Amy Jackson, Jessica Mitchell, Kimberly Smith, Shiloh Green, Jennifer Sapaugh, and Gina Warren.

 All other leadership duties are shared among members with commitments to lead in specific subject areas on co-op day, handling any needs/problems in those areas should they arise, and participating in planning leadership meetings, as needed.

-Students should bring a water bottle and a lunch to each co-op day, unless informed otherwise.
+Students should bring a water bottle and a snack to each co-op day, unless informed otherwise.